quanghoaluu1/DownToneUI-Firefox/README.md

 * For normal (horizontal) tabs:
     * In file `chrome/userChrome.css` remove the line `@import "DownToneUI/sidebar.css";`.
 * Changing the color scheme:
-    * This can be done in `chrome/DownToneUI/_globals.css` by modifying the `--theme` variables.
+    * This can be done in `chrome/DownToneUI/_globals.css` by modifying the `--dtui-theme` variables.
     * **NOTE** that if vertical tabs are used, these changes have to also be done in: Sidebery settings > Style editor.
 * It's recommended that additional changes or updates of the default styles to be done in files `DownToneUI/override_chrome.css` or `DownToneUI/override_content.css` (which should be created by you).
-This way, your local changes will not be lost when this repository is updated.
+This way, your local changes will persist when this repository is updated.

 ## Notes

 * The bookmarks bar inner height varies based on the font you use and maybe other factors.
 To get the correct height, some trial & error might be needed.
     * First, in `bookmarks.css`, uncomment the line containing `background-color: red` and comment the one below it (`opacity: 0`).
-    * Modify the value of `--ui-bookmarks-inner-height` in `chrome/DownToneUI/_globals.css`.
+    * Modify the value of `--dtui-ui-bookmarks-inner-height` in `chrome/DownToneUI/_globals.css`.
 (Firefox restart is needed after every change)
         * If the value is too low, the red background will be visible.

         ![example_low_height](assets/example_low_height.png "example_low_height")